phanthehien/mongo-models/API.md

 - `options` - an options object passed to MongoDB's native [`count`](https://docs.mongodb.com/manual/reference/method/db.collection.count/) method.
+- Returns a 'promise' as a result
+  where:
+  - if the connection is success, a number indicating how many documents matched the filter (count) => { }.
+  - if the connection is failed, return an error object (error) => { }.

 ### `createIndexes(indexSpecs)`

 Note: `createIndexes` is called during plugin registration for each model when